 plus extra classes during and after the course

-To help you experience all of our teachers and get a good jumpstart with your practice you can also attend any beginner, half primary and reset classes during the course and then for 2 weeks after the course is finished.
-That’s about 40 classes you can attend during the 6 weeks included in the price.
+To help you experience all of our teachers and get a good jumpstart with your practice you can also attend unlimited classes during the 4 weeks of the course.
 Check out our timetable here.

 what is ashtanga yoga?

 We live in a world where we are constantly ‘on.’
 We rarely get time to switch off and just be.
 Stress comes at us from everywhere: work, family, relationships, high-intensity exercise, even breathing incorrectly puts stress on our body.
 And if we don’t allow ourselves to balance that out with quiet, slow and steady, time to reflect then we get all sorts of issues as the stress sits and dwells within our body.